 Two days later, Hitler’s troops invaded Russia.
 It doesn’t end here.
 Let’s call this co-incidence no. 1.

 By the end of 1942, Stalin finally ordered Timur’s remains to be returned to his tomb in Samarkand.
-About a month later, Soviets defeated the Nazis at the battle of Stalingrad turning the course of the WW2.
+About a month later, the Soviets defeated the Nazis at the battle of Stalingrad turning the course of WW2.
 And that’s co-incidence no. 2.

 Whether there is some truth in it or not, this story is now a legend and one that you’ll hear of when in this mausoleum.